lyz-code/blue-book/docs/time_management.md

 - `work` -> `focus`: Nowadays we use `work` everywhere even if it's not in the laboral environment.
 For example *I work very hard to achieve my goals*.
 Working is the action of selling your time and energies in order to get the resources you need to live.
 It has an intrinsic meaning of sacrifice, doing something we don't want to do to get another thing in return.
 That's a tainted way of thinking about your personal time.
 I find `focus` is a great substitute as it doesn't have all those connotations.
 There are similar substitutions based on the same argument, such as: `workspace` -> `space of focus`, `workflow` -> `action flow` or just `flow`.
 - `task` -> `action`: Similar to `work` a `task` is something you kind of feel obliged to do.
 It uses a negative mindset to set the perfect scenario to feel guilty when you fail to do them.
 But you're on your personal time, it should be fine not to do an action for whatever reason. `Action` on the other side fosters a positive way of thinking, it suggests change, movement in a way that helps you move forward.
 There are also other derived words such as `task manager` -> `action manager`.
 - `productivity` -> `efficiency`: `Productivy` is the measurement of how fast or good you create products.
 And [products are](https://dictionary.cambridge.org/dictionary/english/product) something that is made to be sold.
 Again this introduces a monetary mindset on all aspects of our life. `Efficiency` on the other side is the quality of achieving the largest amount of change using as little time, energy or effort as possible ([Cambridge](https://dictionary.cambridge.org/dictionary/english/efficiency) doesn't agree with me though :P. It may be because universities are also another important vector of spreading the capitalist values `:(`).
 So using efficiency we're focusing more on improving the process itself, so it can be applied for example on how to optimize your enjoyment of doing nothing.
 Which is completely antagonistic to the concept of productivity.
 ## Changing the mindset

 There is a widespread feeling that we're always short on time.
 We're obsessed with our overfilled inboxes and lengthening todo lists, haunted by the guilty feeling that we ought to be getting more done, or different things done, or both.
 At the same time we're deluged with advice on living the fully optimized life to squeeze the most from your time.
 And it get's worse as you age because time seems to speed up as you get older, steadily accelerating until months begging to flash by in what feels like minutes.

 The real problem isn't our limited time.
 It's that we've unwittingly inherited, and feel pressured to live by a troublesome set of ideas about how to use our limited time, all of which are pretty much guaranteed to make things worse.
 What follows are a list of mindset changes from the traditional time management bibliography that can set the bases of a healthier Anticapitalist one.
 ### Time is not a resource to spend

 Before timetables life rhythms emerged organically from the tasks they needed to do.
 You milked the cows when they needed milking and harvested the crops when it was harvest time.
 Anyone who would tried imposing an external schedule on any of that, for example, doing a month's milking in a single day to get it out of the way would rightly have been considered a lunatic.

 There was no need to think of time as something abstract and separate from life.
 In those days before clocks, when you did need to explain how long something might take, your only option was to compare it with some other concrete activity.
-They were untroubled by any notion of time "ticking away" thus living a heightened awareness of the vividness of things, the feeling of timelesness.
+They were untroubled by any notion of time "ticking away" thus living a heightened awareness of the vividness of things, the feeling of timelessness.
 Also known as living in deep time, or being in the flow, when the boundary separating the self from the rest of reality grows blurry and time stands still.

 There's one huge drawback in giving so little thought to the abstract idea of time, though, which is that it severely limits what you can accomplish.
 As soon as you want to coordinate the actions of more than a handful of people, you need a reliable, agreed-upon method of measuring time.
 This is why the first mechanical clocks came to be invented.